 We are very grateful to the many organisations, schools and individuals that support this outreach.
 Maybe you can help too?

-DONATIONS: We can use most food that is safe to eat so contact us if you can donate some (though please don't leave food at our doors anonymously as if we cannot verify its origin we have to throw it away).
+DONATIONS: We can use most food that is safe to eat so contact us if you can donate some (though please don't leave food at our doors anonymously as we have to throw it away if we cannot verify its origin).
 We are not a food bank but can often find ways of giving out food we cannot use.
-We can sometimes do the same with men's clothes and basic toiletries.
+We can sometimes do the same with men's clothes (clean and in good condition) and basic toiletries.
 Just contact us first to check that we can use your gift.
 And it goes without saying that we can use money!

 NETWORK: If you can tell people about us that helps too.
 Mention us when you meet friends and business colleagues or share links from the soup kitchen's Facebook page.

 VOLUNTEER: Arrange to come along one evening and see whether this is something you can do to help in North London.

 If you think that can help in any way please contact us at email@example.com.
-Or, if you don't have email access, leave a returnable message on the Church phone number.
 Thanks!

 Housing advice helpline